 Ammonites continually added on new shell segments as they grew, but only lived in the outer chamber.

 Their method of locomotion was much the same as the modern day Nautilus that squirts water from jets in order to move backwards through the water.

 Exceptionally preserved and polished Ammonite split pair shows exquisite detailed chambers.
-Wow the color isblack to gray with white crystals.
+The color is exquisite yellow and sienna to brown.
 Some of the chambers exhibit crystals within the voids.

 Exceptional Ammonite Split pair.
 This is the fossil you will receive.